First Epistle to Timothy: Music

-Several composers, including Johann Sebastian Bach, set a line from the epistle as a Christmas cantata, including Stölzel's Kündlich groß ist das gottselige Geheimnis beginning with 1 Timothy 3:16.
+Several composers used lines from the epistle in Christmas cantatas, such as Gottfried Heinrich Stölzel's Kündlich groß ist das gottselige Geheimnis beginning with 1 Timothy 3:16.

-Controversies
+Verses

+1:17

+Jonathan Edwards, a major figure in the First Great Awakening in the United States, identified reading this verse as an important moment in his religious experience, writing "As I read the words, there came into my soul, and was as it were diffused through it, a sense of the glory of the Divine Being; a new sense, quite different from any thing I ever experienced before.
+Never any words of Scripture seemed to me as those words did...
+From about that time, I began to have a new kind of apprehensions and ideas of Christ, and the work of redemption, and the glorious way of salvation by him."

+2:12

 1 Timothy 2:12 has been the source of considerable controversy concerning gender equality.
 Certain Christian churches such as the Eastern Orthodox Church and Roman Catholic Church use it as a justification to reject the ordination of women.
 A note on this text in the Ignatius Catholic Study Bible says, "Not an absolute prohibition that applies in all circumstances, but one that excludes women from the teaching ministry exercised by ordained clergymen."
 The note cites 1 Corinthians 14:34-35 and the 1976 document Inter Insigniores.
 Some theologians have interpreted this verse to mean that all women should be subordinate to all men, and others to mean women should not teach, pray, or speak in public.
+Tertullian and Cyprian held that neither virgins nor married women were permitted to baptize, nor could they hold active or teaching roles in Church assembly.
+John Chrysostom and Ambrosiaster held that such restrictions were applicable in order to maintain divine order.

+3:16

 In An Historical Account of Two Notable Corruptions of Scripture, published posthumously in 1754, Isaac Newton argues that a small change to early Greek versions of verse 3:16 increased textual support for trinitarianism, a doctrine to which Newton did not subscribe.